safai-labs/resiliate-book/src/README.md

 * **Control Plane:** The Control Plane provides a unified interface for interacting with the CE engine, plugins, back-end stores, and the statistical and AI models.

-## Resiliate® Package
+## Resiliate™ Package

-Resiliate® is the overall package that bundles AiFS, utilities, CellFS kernel DKMS module, and various other add-on packages.
+Resiliate™ is the overall package that bundles AiFS, utilities, CellFS kernel DKMS module, and various other add-on packages.
 It is supported on various platforms, including x86_64 and IBM System Z.